-The Board has supporting committees to address certain management matters relating to the following: Audit, Investment, Nomination and Compensation.
+The Board has supporting committees to address certain management matters relating to the following: Audit and Compliance, Investment, Nomination and Compensation.

-- Audit Commission: It shall have the responsibilities set down in the Charter for advising and making recommendations to the Board on the following: - a) preparation of financial statements; - b) the nomination of accounts auditors and independent experts and the performance of their functions: - c) reporting and financial policy processes; - d) internal audit operation and functions, and - e) the organisation and effectiveness of internal control and risk management systems.
+- Audit and Compliance Commission: It shall have the responsibilities set down in the Charter for advising and making recommendations to the Board on the following: - a) preparation of financial statements; - b) the nomination of accounts auditors and independent experts and the performance of their functions; - c) reporting and financial policy processes; - d) internal audit operation and functions; - e) the organisation and effectiveness of internal control and risk management systems and f) compliance matters, including the identification and assessment of compliance risk and the prevention and correction of illegal or fraudulent conduct.

-It comprises three members of the Board of Directors, two of whom must be independent directors from 2021 onwards, elected in consideration of their financial or accounting experience, and one of them shall be designated in consideration of their knowledge and experience in accounting or auditing, or both.
-They shall be elected for a three-year term, and it shall designate a Chairman, Vice-Chairman, who shall be an independent director, and Secretary shall be the Secretary of the Board of Directors.
+It comprises three members of the Board of Directors, two of whom must be independent directors, elected in consideration of their financial or accounting experience, and one of them shall be designated in consideration of their knowledge and experience in accounting or auditing, or both.
+They shall be elected for a three-year term, and it shall designate a Chairman, who shall be an independent director.
+The Secretary shall be the Secretary of the Board of Directors.